cmcrae/MTH3000/README.md

 ## Code Descriptions

 ### DPGMM
-C implementation of the Dirichlet Process Gaussian Mixture Model for the old faithful geyser dataset.
+C implementation of the Dirichlet process Gaussian mixture model(DPGMM) for the old faithful geyser dataset.
 See [1] for details regarding MCMC sampling of Dirichlet process mixture models.
-Information about Dirichlet Process Gaussian Mixture Models can be found in [2].
+Information about Dirichlet process Gaussian mixture models can be found in [2].

 ### IsingModel
 Interactive simulation of the 2D Ising model using the Metropolis algorithm.
 A derivation of the Metropolis sampler for the Ising model can be found in Chapter IV Section 31 of [3].